San Bernardino National Forest

-Evacuation warnings remain in place for the communities of Mountain Home Village, Forest Falls, Angelus Oaks, Seven Oaks, and Barton Flats.
+Evacuation warnings were lifted on Wednesday, November 11 at 8:50 AM by the San Bernardino County Sheriff for the communities of Mountain Home Village, Forest Falls, Angelus Oaks, Seven Oaks, and Barton Flats.
 These communities are open to residents only until further notice.

 Forest roads and hiking trails within the San Gorgonio Wilderness Area remain closed.
 Please check the San Bernardino National Forest websitefor forest roads and trails information.

-Please be advised that there will be delays in traffic on State Route highway 38 due to firefighters and aircraft continuing work in the area.
+Please be advised that there will be delays in traffic on State Route highway 38 due to road work and erosion control by Cal Trans in the area.
 Please drive with care and at slower speeds to help ensure firefighter safety.
 Please check https://roads.dot.ca.gov/ for updated highway conditions.

 Post-fire emergency preparedness for local residents: